 The brake actuators are equipped with different sizes of pressure ports.
-Consult the technical drawing of the relevant model code for the specific port data.
+Consult the technical drawing of the relevant model code for the specific port size.
 Install the port fitting using thread sealant and tighten to 2 - 3 turns from finger tight.
-Use brass pipe fittings for the as steel fittings are too heavy and may split the port.
+Use brass pipe fittings for making the connection as steel fittings are too heavy and may split the port.